gnome-terminator/docs/source/gettingstarted.rst

 The Context Menu
 ----------------

-The context menu is split into five parts.
+The context menu is split into six parts.
 The first part is the standard Copy and Paste for text that has been highlighted with the mouse.
 The shortcuts are: